H20Zhang/Secco-SIGMOD/README.md

 To correctly run the scripts, you need to modify the scripts based on your own computer's and clusters' settings.

-1. put files you want to upload to cluster under `script/upload`, and modify upload.sh by replacing `Cluster` with your own clusters folder address.
+1. put files, e.g., datasets, you want to upload to cluster under `script/upload`, and modify upload.sh by replacing `Cluster` with your own clusters folder address.
+The compile jar file (Secco-assembly-0.1.jar) will be uploaded by default.
-2. modify test.sh by assiging DataLocation with the location you stored datasets in HDFS.
+2. modify `test.sh` by assiging `DataLocation`, e.g., `XXX/dataset` with the location you stored datasets in HDFS.
-3. modify runSpark-logo.sh by replacing $SPARK_HOME with your own spark installation address.
+3. modify `runSpark-yarn.sh` by replacing `$SPARK_HOME` with your own spark installation address.

 ### Run Test